 Operating System and User Interface

 The Impossidroid will have no less than 2 GB RAM because I hate lag.
-I like to be able multitask without having to fight the urge to fling my phone halfway across the room every 3 minutes.
-But RAM is almost no good without processing power so it will also have at least a 1.6 GHz quad-core processor.
+I like to be able to multitask without having to fight the urge to fling my phone halfway across the room every 3 minutes.
+But RAM is almost no good without processing power, so it will also have at least a 1.6 GHz quad-core processor.

 An 8 megapixel Carls Zeiss lens camera powered by Nokia’s PureView technology should be just perfect; I’m not stuck on the megapixel race.

 Would I come off as too shallow-minded if I insisted the Impossidroid’s battery must last as long as a Nokia torchlight phone?
 Yeah..
 I do come off as shallow.
 But seriously, I’d rather not be quoting milliampere-hours.
 A smartphone’s battery life is only as good as the software managing it.
 So yes, I’m sticking with my initial statement.

 4G/LTE ready, USB, Bluetooth and Wi-Fi are a given.
 I couldn’t care less for NFC.
 For me, the real deal is data compression.
 The Impossidroid will have data compression reminiscent of old school Blackberry.
 However, visuals must still be as appealing as on Android.
 Is that too much to ask for; a first world smartphone for third world mobile networks?